Damian German

 Damian German (born June 17, 1996) is an American soccer player who plays as a forward.

 Career

 College and amateur

 German played three years of college soccer at Grand Canyon University between 2015 and 2017, before transferring to San Diego State University for his senior year in 2018.

 German also played with USL Premier Development League side FC Tucson in 2016 and 2018.

 Professional

 On January 22, 2019, German signed for Real Monarchs of the USL Championship.
 His option was declined by Real Monarchs following the 2020 season.

+Personal life

+German has three siblings, including a younger brother named Isais who was his teammate at FC Tucson in 2018.